knative/docs/docs/client/install-kn.md

 - Knative CLI - `kn`
 - Knative Operator CLI - `kn`

 The `kn` CLI makes Knative operations easier, but all functionality is available in `kubectl` CLI provided you want to primarily use YAML representations of resources.
-The Knative Operator CLI facilitates installing the Knative Operator and the Serving and Eventing components.

 ## Install Kubernetes CLI